 - a program to improve the awareness of those with dementia

 - your students' views of aspects of your teaching etc.

 Each involves routine practice with routine data collection for monitoring the service.

 Submission & approval

-Use the QA Application Form for all Institutional and QA Projects.
-If implementing a non mandated survey of staff or students, obtain prior approval from the Strategic Planning and Quality Unit and submit to the Deputy Vice-Chancellor (Academic).
+Use the Quality Assurance Activity Proposal Form (DOC 189 KB) for all Institutional and QA Projects.
+If implementing a non-mandated survey of staff or students, obtain prior approval from the Strategic Planning and Quality Unit and submit to the Deputy Vice-Chancellor (Academic).